The Forty Days of Musa Dagh: Book One: Coming Events

-Book One introduces a German Protestant missionary Johannes Lepsius, a real person, and Enver Pasha, the Ottoman War Minister, who with Talaat Pasha and Djemal Pasha (the Three Pashas), the triumvirate that ruled the Ottoman Empire.
+Book One introduces a German Protestant missionary Johannes Lepsius, a real person, and Enver Pasha, the Ottoman War Minister, who with Talaat Pasha and Djemal Pasha (the Three Pashas), constitute the triumvirate that ruled the Ottoman Empire.
 The chapter, titled ″Interlude of the Gods,″ reveals the Turkish point of view vis-à-vis the Armenians and the West.
 Werfel intended his depiction, almost entirely drawn verbatim from Lepsius's published account, to be sympathetic and damning, especially when Enver consults with Talaat on the progress of the deportations.

 The remainder of Book One describes which Armenians decide on resistance and which on cooperating with the deportation order.
 Bagradian camps out with his family and friends on Musa Dagh, to ensure that it is the right place to make a stand.
 Those who decide to resist, dig up a cache of rifles left over from the revolution of 1908, when they were allies of the Young Turks and subsequently bury their church bells, so that these do not fall into Turkish hands.
 Eventually, the Ottoman military police, the dreaded saptiehs, arrive led by the red-haired müdir.
 They instruct the Armenians to prepare for deportations—and then leave after beating Ter Haigasun and Bagradian.
 Instead of complying, the 6,000 Armenians march with everything they can carry, their animals and their weapons to a plateau on Musa Dagh.
 Bagradian hangs behind and observes the wailing women and the other graveyard folk—who represent the old ways and sympathetic magic of pagan Armenia—sacrifice a goat.
 Its meaning is propitious as well as cautionary.
 The chapter ends with Bagradian helping Krikor carry the last volumes of his magnificent if eclectic library to the Damlayik, the plateau the Armenians have chosen as their refuge.